borestad/caddy-builds/README.md

 # [caddy-builds](https://github.com/fnkr/caddy-builds)

 Precompiled binaries for Caddy.
-Updated by Travis every week.
+Updated automatically by Travis.
 Feel free to use.